JER-ry/video-site/README.md

 Since I created this with `create-react-app`, you know what to do:

+> Make sure you’ve had Node.js installed (go to https://nodejs.org/ and download the LTS version).
+Open a terminal (see `README.md` of my `video-api` repo) and enter:

 ```powershell
 npm start
 ```

 You also know how to deploy this to Netlify or so right?

+> It’s OK if you don’t.
+Since there are still some CORS problems, currently it’s recommended to run the site locally.

 ## Things to do